Cypriot Cup for lower divisions

-The Cypriot Cup for lower divisions is a domestic cup for the teams who participate in the Cypriot Third Division and in the STOK Elite Division (ex Fourth Division).
+The Cypriot Cup for lower divisions, formally known as the Cypriot Coca-Cola Cup of Third Division and STOK Elite Division for sponsorship purposes, is a domestic cup for the teams which participate in the Cypriot Third Division and the STOK Elite Division (formerly known as Fourth Division).

 Format

 It was created in the 2008–09 season by Cyprus Football Association.
-Participation in this cup is not compulsory, so the number of the clubs that participate is different each year.
+Participation in this cup is optional, so the number of participating clubs differs each year.
 The competition is a knockout tournament.
 The matches in the first two rounds are single-legged and the matches in quarterfinals and semifinals are two-legged.
-The final is a single match played in neutral ground.
-The winner and the finalist of the cup are receiving a respectful amount of money by CFA as a bonus prize.
+The final is a single match played at a neutral ground.
+The winner and the runner-up of the cup receive a respectful amount of money by the CFA as a bonus prize.
 The sponsor of the competition is Coca-Cola.